kevinliu0605/kevinliu0605/README.md

 ## Hi there, I'm Hanwen Liu 👋

-### I'm an undergraduated student from PSU EECS Class of 2021 🎓
+### I'm currently a graduated student @ Stony Brook University 🎓

-- 🌱 I’m currently learning everything
+- 🌱 learning Machine Learning & Artificial Intelligence
-- 👯 I’m looking for a great oppurtunity to collaborate with other people
+- 👯 I’m looking for a great opportunity to collaborate with other people
 - ⚡ Fun fact: I love to 💃 🏸️ 🎮 🎵
+- 📫 How to reach me: aidisheng880@gmail.com

 ### Connect with me: